a-b-street/docs/book/src/user/new_city.md

 Using a .zip release: `./cli one-step-import boundary.geojson`

 Building from source:
-`cargo build --release --bin cli -- one-step-import boundary.geojson`
+`cargo run --release --bin cli -- one-step-import boundary.geojson`

 The new map is located in the country with code "zz" (this isn't a real country), in the "oneshot" city.
 This is stored in